-Rainbow Pregnancy - 10 Things to Do When Pregnant with Baby
+Rainbow Pregnancy - 10 Things to Do When Pregnant with a Rainbow Baby

 My rainbow baby is about to turn two years old.
 I still look at him and remember the angel that I lost, but am so thankful for the rainbow I was given.
 Looking back over that year is emotional, to say the least.
 Experiencing a loss can tear at your heart, make you question so many things, and terrify you throughout a rainbow pregnancy.
 It’s easier said than done: To relax and enjoy your rainbow pregnancy.
 I completely understand.
 This struggle becomes harder if you have experienced more than one loss.
 What makes it even harder?
 The fact that no one seems to talk about it.
 It’s time to talk.
 It’s time to talk loss and rainbows.
 Talking will free our emotions and allow us to enjoy our rainbow babies who grow healthy and strong within us.